zenml-io/zenml/examples/mlflow_registry/README.md

     name: Name of the registered model.
     description: Description of the registered model.
     tags: Tags to be added to the registered model.
-    experiment_name: Name of the MLFlow experiment to be used for the run.
+    experiment_name: Name of the MLflow experiment to be used for the run.
-    run_name: Name of the MLFlow run to be created.
+    run_name: Name of the MLflow run to be created.
-    run_id: ID of the MLFlow run to be used.
+    run_id: ID of the MLflow run to be used.
     model_source_uri: URI of the model source.
 If not provided, the model will be fetched from the MLflow tracking server.
     version_description: Description of the model.